Geometric description of C-vectors and real L\"osungen: Introduction

 \item Define a representation $\pi:\mathcal A \rightarrow \mathrm{End}(\Gamma)$ by We suppress $\pi$ when we write the action of an element of $\mathcal A$ on $\Gamma$.
 A L\"{o}sung $\gamma$ is {\em real} if $\gamma=s_{i_1}s_{i_2} \cdots s_{i_k}(\alpha_i)$ for some $i=1, \dots, n$ and $k \ge 0$.

 \end{enumerate} \end{Def}

+\begin{Rmk} When $A$ is symmetric, a L\"osung is also called a {\em root} in some literature.
+For example, see \cite{ASS,Ri}.
+When $A$ is a generalized Cartan matrix of finite, affine or hyperbolic type, this terminology does not bring any confusion with a {root}\footnote{Historically, when Killing investigated the structure of a finite dimensional simple Lie algebra $L$ with Cartan subalgebra $\mathfrak h$, the roots of the characteristic polynomial $\det(\operatorname {ad} _{L}x-t)$, $x \in \mathfrak h$, were called the {roots} \cite{Bour}.} of the root system associated with $A$ because a L\"osung is a root of the root system \cite[Proposition 5.10]{Kac}.
+However, in general, a L\"osung is not a root of the root system.
+See \cite[p.11]{NF} for the case when $A$ is of type $E_{11}$.
+In order to avoid possible confusion, we introduce the term L\"osung to distinguish it from a root of a root system.

-If $A$ is a generalized Cartan matrix, then real L\"{o}sungen are the same as real roots of the Kac--Moody algebra associated with $A$.
-We expect that, for each symmetrizable GIM, there exists a Lie algebra for which real roots can be defined and are compatible with real L\"{o}sungen, but we do not yet know which Lie algebra would be adequate.
-Some related works can be found in \cite{BR,BKL, BZ,BM, SY,Slo-1,Slo,XH}.
+Nevertheless, if $A$ is a generalized Cartan matrix, real L\"{o}sungen are the same as real roots of the Kac--Moody algebra associated with $A$.
+We expect that, for each symmetrizable GIM, there may exist a Lie algebra for which real roots can be defined and are compatible with real L\"{o}sungen, but we do not yet know which Lie algebra would be adequate.
+Some related works can be found in \cite{BR,BKL, BZ,BM, SY,Slo-1,Slo,XH}. \end{Rmk}